abourque72/quiver-mutation/README.md

 Left click on a mutable node to perform the quiver mutation at that node.

 # To-do:
-- Create a config file for users to change certain variables, such as size, total number of nodes, etc.
 - Increase reliability of edge creation.
 - Make edge multiplicity more visible.
 - Add instructions for installation.